civetweb/civetweb/docs/UserManual.md

 interfaces can be specified as well, e.g. `[::1]:8080` for the IPv6 loopback interface.

+[::]:80 will bind to port 80 IPv6 only.
+In order to use port 80 for all interfaces, both IPv4 and IPv6, use either the configuration `80,[::]:80` (create one socket for IPv4 and one for IPv6 only), or `+80` (create one socket for both, IPv4 and IPv6).
+The `+`-notation to use IPv4 and IPv6 will only work in no network interface is specified.
+Depending on your IPv6 network environment, some configurations might not work (properly), so you have to test to find the configuration most suitable for your needs.

 It is possible to use network interface addresses (e.g., `192.0.2.3:80`, `[2001:0db8::1234]:80`).
 To get a list of available network interface addresses, use `ipconfig` (in a `cmd` window in Windows) or `ifconfig`